Defined Benefit (DB) pension policy changes

 • the rules on when surplus assets can be paid out

-• The onboarding conditions in the Bill are similar to the gateway tests contained in the Regulator’s existing guidance.
+• The onboarding conditions in the Act are similar to the gateway tests contained in the Regulator’s existing guidance.
 However, there are some notable differences.
 In particular, the first onboarding condition is that the scheme is not in a position to buy-out when the trustees apply to the Regulator for a potential superfund transfer to be approved.
 In contrast, a scheme can only transfer to a superfund under the existing framework where it cannot afford to buy-out at the time the transfer is being considered or in the foreseeable future

 What are the next steps?